-A strategic approach to timing substance use prevention conversations includes:
+A strategic approach to timing conversations about substance use conversations includes:

 - Allowing for open discussions during everyday activities (e.g., family walk, sports physical, class presentation) - Being prepared for natural unplanned opportunities to dive into conversation (e.g., when youth reach out to you, at sporting or other community events, seeing youth at your workplace or home, etc.). - Having conversations when both messenger and listener are engaged and focused. - Avoiding conversations during moments of crisis or when emotions are high.